-POLICY: 5104 Support Staff Employees Excluded from the NAPE/AFSCME Bargaining Unit
+POLICY:5104Support Staff Employees Excluded from the NAPE/AFSCME Bargaining UnitPage 1 of 16

 BOARD POLICY

 The terms and conditions of employment described in this policy apply to full-time and part-time support staff employees who are excluded from the NAPE/AFSCME collective bargaining unit.
 This policy does not apply to temporary employees or student employees.